qasar/qasar.github.io/books.md

 <p>Bryan Burrough, John Helyar</p>

 <p>Is 500 plus pages about essentially one private equity deal interesting?
 You bet it is.
 Although a bit sensationalized, this book is well researched and written.
-It’s also somewhat settling that modern warfare is fought in board rooms and proxy votes rather than cannon fire and bayonets.
-Reading this book will also drive home the fact that, like many things, private equity is more than some a simple caricature of investors buying companies and firing people so they can buy bigger yachts.</p>
+It’s also somewhat settling that modern warfare is fought in boardrooms and proxy votes rather than cannon fire and bayonets.
+Reading this book will also drive home the fact that, like many things, private equity is more than a simple caricature of investors buying companies and firing people so they can buy bigger yachts.</p>
 </div>
 <hr>